 With each new discovery, fun and learning move to a new level.
 When toys offer several activities with increasing challenges, babies strengthen and build new skills.
 These early and sometimes shaky attempts at mastering a new skill require lots of practice.
 As every parent knows, babies can push, pull, and grab.
-But in the beginning they often can't manage the small motions of the wrist and fingers required for more delicate maneuvers.
+But in the beginning they often can’t manage the small motions of the wrist and fingers required for more delicate manoeuvers.
 A toy such as a shape-sorter lets kids develop their dexterity skills as they try to fit the correct shape through the right opening.

 If you pay close attention to your baby’s repetitive play, you may notice that your exceptionally crafty child is not merely doing the same thing over and over.
 In fact, baby may be introducing subtle variations into a certain activity, each of which teaches your child something new and interesting.

 Dr. Bettye M. Caldwell Ph.D.
 Professor of Pediatrics in Child Development and Education

 Our parenting advice is given as suggestions only.
 We recommend you also consult your healthcare provider, and urge you to contact them immediately if your question is urgent or about a medical condition.